simbricks/simbricks/doc/user/quickstart.rst

   $ cd experiments
   $ simbricks-run --verbose --force pyexps/qemu_i40e_pair.py

 Where you go from here depends on what you plan to do with SimBricks.
-Our How-To section, see :ref:`sec-howto`, provides instructions for some common scenarios.
+Our :ref:`sec-howto` section provides instructions for some common scenarios.
 In general, we suggest starting with reading up on our orchestration framework, see :ref:`sec-orchestration`, and experimenting with building different simulation configurations, e.g. :ref:`sec-howto-createrun` and :ref:`sec-howto-nodeconfig`.
 This will enable you to assemble and customize various configurations of SimBricks simulations.

-If you are planning on making changes to the implementation of SimBricks components, you may next want to make sure you can build SimBricks from source, see our `Quick Start section in the README <https://github.com/simbricks/simbricks#quick-start>`_.
-We recommend diving into our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.
+If you are planning on making changes to the implementation of SimBricks components, you may next want to make sure you can build SimBricks from source, see our `Quick Start section in the README
+<https://github.com/simbricks/simbricks#quick-start>`_.
+We recommend diving into
+our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.

 If you run into problems please refer to :ref:`sec-troubleshoot-getting-help`.